prayagnshah/Sound-Extraction/README.md

 ## Usage

+1. Run sound_extraction.py to get the diel information or to generate the CSV file of sample names.
+Here is an example:

+    `python sound_extraction.py -start_date "YYYY-MM-DD" -end_date "YYYY-MM-DD" -lat 43.8379 -lon -72.311 -timezone "Canada/Atlantic" -sample_size 10 -s "site_name"`

+Arguments and commands used are required to get the diel information in CSV format which can then be used to extract the audio files.

-1. Run sound_extraction.py to get the extracted audio files.
+2. Run sound_extraction.py to get the extracted audio files.
 You need to set the working directory where the downloaded files are located.
 Here is an example:

     `python sound_extraction.py -r "/path/to/original/audio/files" -o "/path/to/output/folder" -c "/path/to/csv/file" -s "site_name"`

 Arguments and commands used are required to get the extraction of audio files according to the sample times.
 After entering the argument users will be asked to enter the custom `sub-directory name`to store the extracted audio files.
 If you don't want to enter the custom name then just press `Enter` and it will extract the audio files in the same output directory mentioned in the argument.

-2. Run sound_extraction.py to get the sliced audio files which can handle around 192K sample rate.
+3. Run sound_extraction.py to get the sliced audio files which can handle around 192K sample rate.
 Here is an example:

     `python sound_extraction.py -r "/path/to/original/audio/files" -o "/path/to/output/folder" -slice 10`